How to use bind mounts in linux

 Tags: , , , , , , , , ,

 Have you ever dealt with a system that wasn’t partitioned properly when it was built and now it has gone into production?
 You’ll probably be hard pressed to find the time and patience to rebuild the system any time soon.
-Luckily there is a way to step around many of the limitations of a poorly partitioned system.
-How?
-With bind mounts.
+Luckily there is a way to step around many of the limitations of a poorly partitioned system using bind mounts.

-Bind mounting is quite simple.
-Instead of mounting a block device (formatted with a file system) into a particular path you are mounting one path into another path.
+Bind mounts are quite simple.
+Instead of mounting a device (with a file system) on a particular path you are mounting one path into another path.

 For example: Let’s say you have a small /var but a very large /opt partition and you need additional space for your growing log files.